sudara/melatonin_test_helpers/README.md

 REQUIRE_THAT(myAudioBlock, isFilledUntil(256));
 ```

-Up to and including sample 256, the block is filled and doesn't contain consecutive zeros.
+Passes when the block is filled (doesn't contain consecutive zeros) up to to and including sample 256.

 ### isFilledAfter